cyberphone/doc/payments/dual-mode-open-banking-api.md

   "identity_token": "479262777"
 }
 ```
+Although strictly put not necessary, personalization of the visual part
+of virtual payment cards would benefit by also getting the user's *human name* in
+the authorization response.
+If supplied it
+**MUST** be a string of UTF-8 characters supplied in the extension
+property `human_name`.
 ### 3. Suppress SCA and Consent Requests
 Since the proposed "Wallet" scheme performs SCA (Strong Customer Authentication)
 in a similar way to the EMV standard, the Open Banking API **MUST NOT**